mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 that conforms to `User` should have an integer `id` field and a string `username` field.

-However, this description wouldn't be too useful if there wasn't a way to actually create values conforming to the types we define.
+However, this description wouldn't be very useful if there wasn't a way to actually create values conforming to the types we define.
 That's why the Mondrian framework also exposes many utility methods and types to bridge the gap between TypeScript's and Mondrian's type systems.

 ## Type inference

-You may have noticed that all the Mondrian types are closely related to TypeScript ones. `model.number()` is related to `number`, `model.string()` to `string` and so on.
+You may have noticed that all Mondrian types are closely related to TypeScript ones. `model.number()` is related to `number`, `model.string()` to `string`, and so on.
-The same applies for complex types like objects, arrays and optional values.
+The same applies to complex types like objects, arrays, and optional values.

-Thanks to this resemblance, every Mondrian type can be turned into a corresponding TypesScript type using the `model.Infer` utility type:
+Thanks to this resemblance, every Mondrian type can be turned into a corresponding TypeScript type using the `model.Infer<T>` utility type:

 ```ts showLineNumbers
 const Model = model.number()